 What they were trying to tell us is that some things are more precious than mere genetic survival.
 The real tragedy of Toughie’s story is not the loss of biological data, but the confinement of an individual creature away from its perishing homeland.

 In a sense, we are all endlings, each the last of our kind.
 Centralizing the question of whether we can reproduce—or whether we choose to reproduce—reflects a patriarchal focus on lineage and reproduction.
 There are many other ways to understand what gives life meaning.
-When we suspend the abstract category of species, we see that each of us is unique, each of us is the bearer of a singular and unrepeatable world.
+When we set aside the abstract category of species, we see that each of us is unique, each of us is the bearer of a singular and unrepeatable world.
 Through this lens, William Watkins, the scientist who discovered the lone whale that sings at the frequency 52 hertz, is just as singular as the whale in whose solitary song he heard an echo of his own individuality.

 We are all going extinct, one by one.
 When we come to terms with our mortality, with the certainty that the earth will perish, consumed by the sun, what matters is not the preservation of our genetic material like information in a database, but that we live fully in the present moment.